Matroids: A Macaulay2 package

-Last but not least is algebraic geometry: analogous to an Orlik-Solomon algebra (the cohomology ring of the complement of a hyperplane arrangement), one can define a cohomology ring associated to a matroid.
-For a matroid $M$ on ground set $E$ with no loops, set
+Last but not least is algebraic geometry; in particular the emerging field of combinatorial Hodge theory.
+For a matroid $M$ on ground set $E$ with no loops, one can define a Chow ring associated to $M$: for a field $k$, set

-where $F$ (and $F'$) runs over all nonempty proper flats of $M$.
-When $M$ is realizable over $\mathbb{C}$, $R$ is the cohomology ring of the complement of a subspace arrangement corresponding to the lattice of flats of $M$, without the minimal and maximal elements.
-It is easy to see that (taking $R$ with coefficients in a field $k$ instead of $\Z$) $R$ is a standard graded Artinian $k$-algebra of Castelnuovo-Mumford regularity $r = \rk M - 1$.
-A recent result of Adiprasito, Katz, and Huh \cite{AKH} states that $R$ is a Poincare duality algebra (in particular, is Gorenstein), and also satisfies the Lefschetz property: for sufficiently general $l \in R_1$, and for $j \le r/2$, multiplication by $l^{r - 2j}$ is an isomorphism $R_j \to R_{r - j}$.
-We illustrate the Gorenstein property for $R$ with the Vamos matroid (the smallest matroid not realizable over any field):
+where $F, F'$ run over all nonempty proper flats of $M$.
+Then $R$ is a standard graded Artinian $k$-algebra of Castelnuovo-Mumford regularity $r := \rk M - 1$.
+A result of Adiprasito, Katz, and Huh \cite{AKH} states that $R$ is a Poincare duality algebra (in particular, is Gorenstein) and has the strong Lefschetz property: for general $l \in R_1$ and $j \le r/2$, multiplication by $l^{r - 2j}$ is an isomorphism $R_j \xrightarrow{\sim} R_{r - j}$.
+We illustrate the Gorenstein property for the Vamos matroid (which is a smallest matroid not realizable over any field), and conclude by computing the dual socle generator or \textit{volume polynomial} (which generates the Macaulay inverse system of $R$) for $M(K_4)$: